 Restless Legs Syndrome Treatment

-At Wellness & Surgery, Dr. Arad uses vein treatments to help patients with varicose veins or venous insufficiency who also have RLS.
+At Wellness & Surgery, Dr. Arad uses vessel treatments to help patients with varicose vessels or vessel insufficiency who also have RLS.
 These treatments – which help relieve restless legs symptoms – include:

-Radiofrequency Ablation: Radiofrequency Ablation uses radiofrequency energy to heat the inside of the vein walls, virtually eliminating damaged, nonfunctioning veins by causing them to close.
+Radiofrequency Ablation: Radiofrequency Ablation uses radiofrequency energy to heat the inside of the vessel walls, virtually eliminating damaged, nonfunctioning vessels by causing them to close.

-Sclerotherapy: In this treatment, a special foam that causes scarring is injected into troublesome veins.
-Scarring causes these problematic veins to close off, resulting in blood flow being rerouted into healthy veins.
+Sclerotherapy: In this treatment, a special foam that causes scarring is injected into troublesome vessels.
+Scarring causes these problematic vessels to close off, resulting in blood flow being rerouted into healthy vessels.